 In Manhattan, double board-certified facial plastic surgeon Dr. Konstantin Vasyukevich developed the endoscopic-assisted facelift to give his New York patients the benefits of the most recent advances in endoscopic surgical technology.
 The innovative procedure is designed to enhance the results of both traditional and minimally invasive facelifts.

-What is endoscopic assisted facelift?
+What is an endoscopic-assisted facelift?

 The use of wireless endoscopic technology enables surgeons to greatly improve the aesthetic results of a traditional facelift and shorten recovery time.
 It overcomes the limitations of conventional facelift techniques by enhancing visualization of areas farthest from the incisions using an endoscope.